 - Food handlers, child care workers and healthcare workers must not work until symptoms have stopped.

-- Do not swim for two weeks after diarrhoea has stopped.
+- Do not swim for 2 weeks after diarrhoea has stopped.

 - Clean bathrooms and other surfaces regularly.